cepharum/async-rest-events/README.md

 ```
 const DefaultOptions = {
 	maxPendingEvents: 100,
+	pendingTimeout: Infinity,
+	handlingTimeout: Infinity,
 };
 ```

 * `maxPendingEvents` limits number of pending events per recipient.
 This limit results in promise returned on emitting event targeting either recipient to be rejected with no further event being added to the queue of pending events.
 Use `Infinity` to disable this limit.
+* `pendingTimeout` defines milliseconds to wait per emitted event to be pulled by its designated recipient.
+This timeout is managed starting with emitting, thus creating the event.
+* `handlingTimeout` defines milliseconds to wait per pulled event to be marked as finished by its handling recipient.
+This timeout is managed starting with event being actually pulled by its recipient.

 ### Emit Events